alexch/alexch.github.com/dolores/dogarea.md

 Probably not.
 If you think about it, the current free-for-all system is not ideal, but it works pretty well.
 For example:

-  * Currently roughly 80% of the lawn space in Dolores Park is effectively off-leash.
+  * Currently roughly 80% of the lawn space in Dolores Park is effectively off-leash today.
   * The area bordering 20th St., near the playground, is by social convention leash-only.
   * When large picnicking crowds gather, the dog owners usually gravitate away.
-  * Dog owners don't like it when their dogs beg for sandwiches any more than the sandwich eaters do.
+  * Dog owners don't like it when their dogs beg for sandwiches any more than the sandwich owners do.

-Most conflicts I've seen have been between two dog owners; when a dog has bothered a human, the owner has been polite and apologetic and got the dog out of there, and the conflict was resolved amicably.
+Most conflicts I've seen have been between two dog owners; when a dog has bothered a human, the owner has been polite and apologetic and gotten the dog out of there, and the conflict was resolved amicably.
 But when two dog owners start yelling at each other, or a non-dog-owner feels threatened, that can escalate into a real aggressive conflict.
 (Not fun!)

   > Therefore it's essential that when a conflict arises, there is a designated space for the dog and owner to go.